Nine ways to improve your university course pages

 8. Don’t waffle on

-Instead: opt for short sentences, keep each paragraph to one main idea, and use concise language.
+As a general rule: opt for short sentences, keep each paragraph to one main idea, and use concise language.

 In the vast majority of cases, less copy has more impact (especially online).